sgayou/subaru-starlink-research/doc/README.md

 104M -rwxrwxrwx 1 work work 104M Jun  7  2017 system.dat
 ```

 * checkswdl.bat - Checks the md5sum of swdl.iso and compares it with swdl.iso.md5.
-Prints a nice pirate ship on a successful verification, else a pirate flag on failure.
+Prints a nice ~~pirate ship~~ thumbs-up on a successful verification, else a pirate flag on failure.

 ```
             _@_